Contact provider for next date

 This means you may be able to shorten the duration of your study and complete a degree course sooner, saving you time and money.

-The Bachelor of Social Science (Security and Counter-Terrorism) includes a foundation unit called 'Learning and Communicating Online'.
-This unit is handy if you're returning to study after a long time, or if you’re new to online learning.
+The Bachelor of Communication (Public Relations) includes a foundation unit called "Learning and Communicating Online".
+This unit is especially useful if you're returning to study after a long time, or are unfamiliar with online learning.

 Submit an enquiry direct to Swinburne University of Technology Online.